wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 globally agreed order.
 If no globally agreed order is obeyed, deadlock detection/prevention mechanism must be present to guarantee progress.
 If multiple transactions collide on their write sets, the first that achieves the lock point (holding locks on all data items) is serialized before others.
 After that, read validation is performed as in the serial case.
-After read validation, the transaction logically commits by obtaining a commit timestamp.
+After read validation, dirty values are written back.
+Finally, the transaction logically commits by obtaining a commit timestamp, and then updated write versions for data items in the write set.
-Finally, dirty values are written back, as well as updated write versions.
 If the write lock is combined with write versions, then write locks can be released as the version is updated.
 Otherwise, write locks are released at the end.